rchtsang/ffxe/README.md

 Note that the Ghidra and `angr` scripts will not run correctly as they require additional installation steps.
 The Ghidra scripts depend on Ghidrathon and `angr` needs to be installed in a separate conda environment, as it uses an incompatible version of Unicorn.

+Other conda environments can be installed from the corresponding `docker/envs/<env>.yml` file.
+See below for usage details.

 ### Docker

 Alternatively, we provide a complete Docker environment capable of running all relevant scripts.
 The Docker image can be built with the provided Makefile on Mac and Linux by running `make build`, then logged in with `make ssh`, both from this directory.